thebitstick/nix/README.md

 ## Jorges-Laptop-Pro (Nix-Darwin aarch64 standard)

-Grab the [Determinate System's Nix Graphical installer](https://determinate.systems/posts/graphical-nix-installer/) and follow Nix Academy's [guide for macOS](https://nixcademy.com/2024/01/15/nix-on-macos/).
+Grab the [official Nix installer](https://nixos.org/download/) and follow Nix Academy's [guide for macOS](https://nixcademy.com/2024/01/15/nix-on-macos/).
+Be sure to install [nix-darwin](https://github.com/LnL7/nix-darwin) and setup flakes.

 Once you're acquainted with Nix-Darwin and Flakes, you're free to use this project as reference for configuring your Mac.